 - Pour the marinade over the pork shoulder and carefully seal the ziplock bag, trying to get as much air out of the bag as possible.
-Refrigerate the pork shoulder overnight (8-12 hours), turning once or twice while in the refrigerator.
-The pork shoulder can remain in the marinade for 24 hours, but overnight is sufficient time for the flavors to bloom.
+Refrigerate the pork shoulder overnight (8-12 hours), turning once or twice in the refrigerator.
+The pork shoulder can remain in the marinade for 24 hours, but overnight is sufficient for the flavors to bloom.s to bloom.

-- Preheat the smoker to (250°F or 120°C).
-Add enough fuel to last 3 hours.
+- Preheat the smoker to (250°F or 120°C), and then add enough fuel to last 3 hours.
 (For more information on smoking, see the Texas Style Brisket post in this blog.)
 I used cherry wood for this smoke which turned out great.
 However, any good-quality fruitwood will work.
 You are looking for mild-flavored smoking wood.
 Texas Post Oak is another option.

 - Remove the pork shoulder from the marinade and place it on a cooling rack to warm up to room temperature (about 20 minutes).
 SAVE the Marinade!!!
 Once the smoker's temperature has settled to a constant (250°F or 120°C), add the pork shoulder to the center of the smoker.
 Smoke the pork shoulder for 3 hours.
 Once the 3-hour smoking process is over, move the pork shoulder back inside to wrap in the banana leaves.